An abbreviated timeline of how the Missoula Art Museum came to be:

-Missoula Free Public library built with a $12,500 grant from Andrew Carnegie, designed by architect A.J.
+Missoula Free Public library was built with a $12,500 grant from Andrew Carnegie, designed by architect A.J.
 Gibson.

 Carnegie granted $9,000 for the construction of the second floor, designed by Gibson's assistant Ole Bakke.

 Festival of the Arts was held in Missoula with over 10,000 people in attendance.

-Missoula Festival of the Arts Committee petitions Missoula City Council to establish a civic center in the defunct library building.
+Missoula Festival of the Arts Committee petitions Missoula City Council to establish a civic center in the now-defunct library building.

 The Missoula City Council agreed to lease the building at $1 a year and allotted $25,000 for repairs to the building.
 Architect William Fox designed the remodel.
 The Missoula County Commissioners grant a permissive Mill Levy to fund the operation.

-Missoula Museum of the Arts opened March 15 with the exhibition Native Funk and Flash, which reflected the hip, avant-garde culture of the 1970s.
+Missoula Museum of the Arts opened on March 15 with the exhibition Native Funk and Flash, which reflected the hip, avant-garde culture of the 1970s.

 Missoula Museum of the Arts begins to collect art and is awarded accreditation by the American Alliance of Museums.

 The Museum endowment is established.

 The museum is reformed from a County agency to a 501(c)3 nonprofit.
 Interior remodel conducted.

 Architectural Assessment conducted by architect Jim McDonald.
 Board decides to remodel and expand the Carnegie Library building.

-City of Missoula, Missoula County, and Missoula Redevelopment Agency pledge support to the museum's remodel and expansion.
+City of Missoula, Missoula County, and Missoula Redevelopment Agency pledge support for the museum's remodel and expansion.

 MAM launches Renaissance Renovation and Renewal Campaign.
 Architect Warren Hampton, OZ Architects is selected.